thomasabrina/My-Leetcode-Solutions/Leetcode-206-Reverse-linked-list-Easy/206-README.md

 - **Recursive Approach:** Recursion offers an elegant solution to reverse a linked list.
 By recursively traversing the list until reaching the end, we reverse the sublist starting from the second node.
 Then, we adjust the pointers to reverse the links and return the new head of the reversed list.
 Despite its simplicity, this approach may lead to stack overflow errors for large lists due to excessive function calls.

-Both approaches are valid and can be implemented based on the preference of the developer and the specific requirements of the problem.